MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 }
 ```

-And add the `FuelCell.Update` method, called with the preceding code.
+And add the `FuelCell.Update` method called with the preceding code.
 Place it after the `Draw` method in the `FuelCell.cs` class:

 ```csharp
 internal void Update(BoundingSphere vehicleBoundingSphere)